Act I · The Grove

 "I'm not reckless.
 Sneaking up on you was a calculated risk, and I may have miscalculated slightly, but I'm glad we're all friends again.
 Water under the bridge, as they say."

 "Indeed."
-I study him, and he continues to watch me innocently.
+My foot shakes gently, despite myself.
 "Won't I become a vampire if you bite me?"

 "Not at all.
-First off, you wouldn't become a vampire, you'd become my thrall.
-However, I, myself, am only a thrall.
-I couldn't turn you even if I wanted to keep you as my slave, serve me hand and foot, and protect me from the dangers in these wilds."
-He shifts his shoulders flirtatiously.
+First off, you wouldn't become a vampire, you'd become my spawn.
+However, I, myself, am only a spawn.
+I couldn't turn you.
+Even if I did want to keep you as my slave, serving me hand and foot, and protect me from the dangers in these wilds."
+He says with a little shake of his shoulders

 Very specific scenario.